 Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God.James 1:19-20

 Anger is a very unpleasant emotion, and people who are chronically angry are always eager to obtain relief.
-How people medicate their anger says a lot about their character.
-Some people suffer in silence, while others turn to violence and other destructive behaviors like pornography.
+How we medicate our anger says a lot about our character.
+Some people suffer in silence, while others turn to other-destructive behaviors, like violence, and self-destructive behaviors, like pornography.
 It’s a fact, however, that the more angry we are, the more likely we are to compromise our values.
-This is because the angry state is an emotionally off-balance one, and it blinds us to the consequences of our actions.
+This is because a state of anger is an emotionally off-balance one, and it blinds us to the consequences of our actions.
 Anger doesn’t fade with time, but has the tendency to accumulate (inner reservoir of anger) and contaminate every area of life.

 The antidote to anger is love and forgiveness.
 Love and forgiveness toward all things, including ourselves, God, and every human being we come in contact with.
-We’ve all made mistakes, and if we’re old enough, we’ve probably made very serious ones.
+We’ve all made mistakes, and if we’re old enough, we’ve probably made some very serious ones.
 We need to learn how to forgive ourselves and move forward.
 Most of us have questions for God about why certain things happened or didn’t happen in our lives.
-We must learn to be at peace with what we cannot control and grateful for the blessings we currently enjoy.
+We must learn to be at peace with what we cannot control-past, present, or future–and be grateful for the blessings we currently possess.

 Finally, other human beings may be the greatest source of anger on the planet.
 We must learn to expect less from others and more from ourselves.
 And to remember the ominous words of Jesus–if we do not forgive others, God will not forgive us.
 How we treat others influences the way God treats us.

 For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.Matthew 6:14-15